 This is the excellent multimedia example for museums.
-It has successfully constructed a game-based learning model for exploring the sustainable issue of human living environment in museum field.
+It has successfully constructed a game-based learning model for exploring the sustainable issue of human living environment in the museum field.
 The visual design is fresh and appealing and the intuitive user interface allows players to friendly access and immerse in each game.
-This work provide a highly fun, knowledgeable, creative and participatory experience for audience.
+This work provides a highly fun, knowledgeable, creative and participatory experience for the audience.

 Silver: Techart group

 The Square of Aspiration